agile-athletes/ai-playground/README.md

 # ai-playground
-A shared ai-playground starting with the making of a RAG-Design-Thinking prototype
+A shared ai-playground starting with the making of a RAG-SWOT-Analysis - and RAG-Design-Thinking prototype

 ## Requirements